neoclide/coc-prettier/Readme.md

 These settings are specific to Coc and need to be set in the Coc settings file.
 See the [documentation](https://github.com/neoclide/coc.nvim/wiki/Using-configuration-file) for how to do that.

+#### prettier.formatterPriority (default: 1) - priority of fomatter

+Change it to `-1` if you don't want prettier to have higher priority than formatter provided by other language server.

 #### prettier.eslintIntegration (default: false) - JavaScript and TypeScript only

 Use _[prettier-eslint](https://github.com/prettier/prettier-eslint)_ instead of _prettier_.